 All good things come to an end.
 Such is the case with our 2011 Race Red project car.
-As Scott's personal car, this Mustang served us for almost 2 years as a test bed for products, as well as a fixture at events and shows.
+As Scott's personal car, this Mustang served us for almost two years as a testbed for products, as well as a fixture at events and shows.

-The 2011 Brembo-packaged, premium GT was transformed over its term as project car from stocker to certified screamer.
-With its full list of bolt-on modifications, and a shot of the giggle gas, it was a runner.
-This 2011 Mustang project car turned heads everywhere we went, and never failed to impress the crowds.
+The 2011 Brembo-packaged, premium GT was transformed over its term as a project car from stocker to certified screamer.
+With its full list of bolt-on modifications and a shot of the giggle gas, it was a runner.
+This 2011 Mustang project car turned heads everywhere and never failed to impress the crowds.

 Check out our YouTube channel for even more tech tips, installation videos, how-tos, and more.
 The best place to go for anything Mustang related!